 About The Safe AI for Children Alliance

-While AI offers significant opportunities, it also introduces new and poorly understood risks.
-These range from unsafe online interactions and AI-generated exploitation to psychological manipulation, dependency, and broader societal disruption as AI systems become more capable.
+While AI offers opportunities, it also introduces new and poorly understood risks.
+These range from unsafe interactions and AI-generated exploitation to psychological manipulation, dependency and broader societal disruption as AI systems become more prevalent.

 Children deserve to grow up in environments designed with their safety and development in mind.

-The Safe AI for Children Alliance (SAIFCA) exists to ensure their well-being remains central as artificial intelligence advances.
+The Safe AI for Children Alliance (SAIFCA) exists to ensure their well-being remains central as AI advances.

 Our Mission